AlysonNumberFIVE/GoVirtualFilesystem/README.md

 ### Step Index:
 - Ex 01 - Laying the Foundation - Setting up the empty function bodies for our future work.
 - Ex 02 - Creating the First Feature - Implementing user activation and prompt
+- Ex 03 - Implementing a Shell.
-- Ex 03 - To Be Continued.
+- Ex 04 - To Be Continued.

 That's the road so far.